soxueren/atsd/installation/aws-emr-s3.md

 Axibase Time Series Database can be deployed on HBase using [AWS S3](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hbase-s3.html) as the underlying file system.

-This installation option simplifies backup and recovery as well as allows right-sizing the cluster based on CPU and memory demands as opposed to storage requirements.
+## Operational Advantages

+* Storage and compute layers can be scaled independently to address a variety of use cases, including **small cluster/large dataset** scenario.
+* The number of region servers can be dynamically adjusted based on auto-scaling rules.
+* Simplified backup and recovery.
+* Reduced storage footprint (no need for 3-x data replication and extra disk space required for HFile compactions).
+* Increased resilience based on AWS S3 reliability and durability.
+* Read-only cluster replicas.

-The minimum cluster size for testing and development is two EC2 instances one of which can be shared by the HBase Master and ATSD.
+The minimum cluster size supported by this installation option is **two** EC2 instances one of which is shared by the HBase Master and ATSD.

 ## Create S3 Bucket

 The S3 bucket must be created prior to installation.
-The bucket, named `atsd` in the example below, will store the HBase root directory including metadata and data files.
+The bucket, named `atsd` in the example below, will store the HBase root directory containing both metadata and HFiles.

 ```sh
 aws s3 mb s3://atsd